India, at its very mention, brings up one unified mental picture.

 Alright, so the first one on the list is Manjusha paintings.
 Manjusha paintings are the oldest form of painting art in India.

 It is an old Indian folk art of Ang Pradesh, presently known as Bhagalpur city of Bihar.
-Initially in its earliest days, Majusha painting was done by only two families who belonged to Kambhakar and Malakar communities.
+Initially, in its earliest days, the Manjusha painting was done by only two families who belonged to Kambhakar and Malakar communities.

-She also asked for specific colours of sacrifice, determination and happiness to be portrayed.
+She also asked for specific colors of sacrifice, determination and happiness to be portrayed.

 And so devotees kept their ceremonial offerings in these Manjusha boxes which are made of bamboo, Jute-straw and paper to seek the blessings of Bisahari, for strength and protection.